Meisaka/isiCPU/README.md

  - Add CPU [Mira2204]
  - support clustered networking.
  - Multiple processes on the same server will use Unix Domain sockets (or equivilent).
- - isiCPU will support both IPv4 and IPv6 using TCP sockets.
+ - support using UDP sockets.
- - each instance of isiCPU in a cluster will allow migrating emulation state(s) to another server, both for redundancy and load sharing.
+ - each instance in a cluster should allow migrating emulation state(s) to another server, both for redundancy and load sharing.
  - instances will be able to be added and removed dyamically from a cluster.

   [DCPU 1.7]: https://raw.githubusercontent.com/gatesphere/demi-16/master/docs/dcpu-specs/dcpu-1-7.txt "DCPU Specs"